 Moving on, our computer programmer job outlook will now look at web developers/full-stack developers.

 What is a Full-Stack Developer?

-A full-stack developer is a specific type of developer aimed at the web.
+A full-stack developer is a specific type of compute programmer aimed at the web.
 Rather than dealing specifically with data, software, or algorithms, a full-stack developer is in charge of most every aspect of building and maintaining a website.
 While they can be considered web developers, of course, there is a bit more to it than that.

 Full-stack development consists of two different aspects.
 In the first part, full-stack developers will be in charge of the front-end, or in other words, the part users can see and interact with.
 This involves all the standards of building a web page, such as responsive design, element layouts, button functionality, and so forth.
 The second part of a full-stack developer’s repertoire is the backend, which means developing and maintaining databases, securing the website, and so forth.
 Full-stack developers are truly the masters of the web in terms of job.